rrw1000/solidity_test_1/README.md

+# DO NOT USE THIS REPOSITORY!

+This is a bit of personal-use code I wrote ages ago.
+It uses a very old package.json which refers to packages with numerous security flaws, and has a number of problems with hosting ethers in-browser.

 # Sample solidity code

 solidity/ contains a sample cloned from solidity-template (not sure this was a good idea, but it's how I started).